omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 creationContext (A):: The template evaluation context.
 Provided for low level access. classes (A)::         Access to class static models.
 It is possible to access
-                      class static methods via this variable. nedResources (A):: all currently known NED types msgResources (A):: all currently known message types
+                      class static methods via this variable.
+See http://freemarker.org/docs/pgui_misc_beanwrapper.html#autoid_54 for further details. nedResources (A):: Provides direct access to the in memory model of the parsed NED files.
+It is possible to query, check and iterate over the available NED types. msgResources (A):: Provides access to the in memory model of the parsed NED files.

 NOTE: In addition to the above variables, all keys found in the template.properties file are added automatically to the context as a template variable.

 === Append.
 B: Functions, Classes and Macros available from Templates

+In addition to the standard FreeMarker template constructs, there are several java utility classes, template macros and functions that can be used in your wizard templates to ease the development of custom wizards.
+The following sections briefly describe these calsses and methods.

+==== Custom Macros and Functions

 	iif(condition, valueIfTrue, valueIfFalse)

 Inline if.
-The FreeMarker language does not have a conditional operator (like ?: of C/C++ ), but the iif() function can save you from the verbosity of having to spell out <#if>..<#else>..</#if> everywhere such thing is needed.
+The FreeMarker language does not have a conditional operator (like ?: of C/C++ ), but the iif() function can save you from the verbosity of having to spell out <#if>..<#else>..</#if>, where such thing is needed.
 Note that unlike in C/C++ the evaluation is not lazy, i.e. both the "then" and the "else" expressions are always evaluated.